daticahealth/cks-docs/source/sections/getting-started/11-networking.md

 For a full list of available configurations, reference the [NGINX Ingress Controller configmap documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/)

 #### Ingress Configurations
 Individual ingress resources can also be configured via annotations.
-For instance, if you wanted to expose multiple services over the same hostname you might assign one ingress resource the path `/app1` and the second ingress resource the path `/app2`.
+For instance, if you wanted to expose multiple services over the same hostname you might assign one ingress resource the path `/app1` and the second ingress `/app2`.
 But unless both apps are expecting their respective path prefixes, they will not know how the handle the request.
 To get around this, you can add the annotation `nginx.ingress.kubernetes.io/rewrite-target: "/"` to both ingress resources.
 This will instruct NGINX the remove the path prefix from the request before proxying to your services.

 For a full list of available annotations, reference the [NGINX Ingress Controller annotaion documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/)